Kerbas-ad-astra/SMURFF/README.md

 	* Fixed Procedural Parts patch (thanks to speedwaystar).
 	* Excluded air-breathing jets, nuclear thermal rockets, monopropellant engines, and ion engines from TWR buffs.
 (They're close enough to reality already.)
 * 2015 11 22 (1.1.2): More compatibility (inspired by Atomic Age).
-	* Improved "pickiness" of engine mass buff by excluding multi-mode engines and IntakeAtm-breathing engines.
+	* Improved selectivity of engine mass buff by excluding multi-mode engines and IntakeAtm-breathing engines.
 (All Oxidizer-burning engine modes will still get a thrust increase.)

 ##Roadmap